Sinbad (Brookside): Storylines

 Sinbad was first introduced into the soap in September 1984, two years after the programme began.
 The character was introduced as a window cleaner and friend of Edna Cross (Betty Alberge), who would place bets on horse races for her behind her husband Harry's (Bill Dean) back.
 Aside from window cleaning, Sinbad took sidelines in many illegitimate deals.
 Over Christmas 1984 he was seen with 'Trevor the turkey', selling it for £10, and then on delivery producing a live turkey knowing that residents including Sheila Grant (Sue Johnston) and Paul Collins (Jim Wiggins) would be too sensitive to kill it, thus keeping the deposit for himself.
 He later quipped that this was Trevor's third year of doing it.
 The character was a long-time friend and associate of Jimmy Corkhill (Dean Sullivan).
 His nickname derived from his window-cleaning days and his reluctance to clean into the corners of the windows, instead cleaning a porthole-shape in the centre of the glass.
 For several years the character was billed simply as 'Sinbad'.

 Although originally a window cleaner, after selling No 10 Sinbad invested the money into a shop on Brookside Parade selling used kitchen appliances.
-The shop was called The Sweeney, from the character's initials and also referencing the 1970s ITV police drama.
+The shop was called T.H.E.
+Sweeney, from the character's initials and also referencing the 1970s ITV police drama.
 While working he met Carmel O’Leary (Carol Connor).
-Carmel's youngest son, Tim (Philip Olivier) - better known as Tinhead - resented the pair of them becoming so close and tried to upset their relationship the best he could.
+Carmel's youngest son, Tim - better known as Tinhead - resented the pair of them becoming so close and tried to upset their relationship the best he could.
 While running his shop, Sinbad sold a gas cooker to Ron Dixon (Vince Earl), who installed it himself, despite having little aptitude towards gas installation, and the resulting explosion caused great damage to Brookside Parade, paralysing Carmel's eldest son Ben (Simon Paul).
 Unable to forgive Sinbad for turning a blind eye to Ron's unqualified installation, Carmel ended their relationship.
 Tim hated Sinbad for a long time following this, to the point where he tried to run him over in his car, causing the car to drive into a nearby river with Tim inside, and he was saved from drowning by Sinbad.
 Following a talk with Ben, Tim decided to forgive Sinbad and the two would become close over the years.